abbotto/rectangular/readme/app.md

 ## <a name='Directives'></a>Directives
 Directives are used to control DOM behaviour and to render data in HTML format.
 - The structure of a `directive` template path is this: `{{component|directive}}/{{template}}.directive.html`.
+- A `directive` should decorate, and should generally be implemented as an attribute and restricted to 'A'.

 ## <a name='Components'></a>Components
 A component is a specialized directive that organizes a controller with a template.
 One main difference between a component and a directive is that a component doesn't have a `link` function.
+- A `component` is restricted to 'E' by default, meaning custom element.
-For DOM decoration, a component can use directives with a link function.
+- For DOM decoration, a component can use directives.

 - Relevant files are placed in the `app/component/{{componentName}}` directory:
 	- **Components** (js)